Ontario city council rejects land acknowledgment, rankling residents | CBC News

 Proposal replaced with new training program for city employees

-City councillors in Richmond Hill, Ont., rejected a motion to begin their meetings with an acknowledgement of the area's Indigenous community and history.
+City councillors in Richmond Hill, Ont., rejected a motion to begin their meetings with an acknowledgment of the area's Indigenous community and history.

 The decision was made after a lengthy Monday night council meeting that featured dozens of impassioned speeches and letters from citizens in favour of the proposal.